KeidaS/DeathmatchMode-JailBreak/README.md

 # DeathmatchMode-JailBreak
 Enables deathmatch for players in a specific zone.
+JailBreak CS:GO.

 Cmd !enabledm-> Open a menu that allows you to select the game mode:
   – Headshot